-NFL insider column: Here’s who to root for on Sunday as the Seahawks wait to play on Monday
+Playoff picture: Here’s who Seahawks fans should root for on Sunday

 Consider this something of a six-point primer on the Seahawks’ postseason projections and how things could change over the weekend:

 And while there figure to be be plenty of scenarios after this weekend for how the Seahawks can clinch a spot by Dec.
-8, especially if they beat Minnesota Monday, here’s the easiest to remember — if the Seahawks defeat the Vikings and then the Rams next Sunday in Los Angeles, they are in the playoffs.
-At that point, they would have 11 wins an at least have a wild card spot wrapped up, with only two teams remaining that could be wildcards that could have fewer than six losses (49ers if they didn’t win the West, at which point Seattle would have won the West, and Vikings and/or Packers, one of whom will win the NFC North).
+8, especially if they beat Minnesota on Monday, here’s the easiest to remember — if the Seahawks defeat the Vikings and the Rams next Sunday in Los Angeles, they are in the playoffs.
+At that point, they would have 11 wins and at least have a Wild Card spot wrapped up, with only two teams remaining that could be wild cards that could have fewer than six losses (49ers if they didn’t win the West, at which point Seattle would have won the West, and Vikings and/or Packers, one of whom will win the NFC North).

 So, that’s pretty simple right there, isn’t it?
 And as of Saturday that’s what the oddsmakers expect to happen as Baltimore is a five-and-a-half point favorite over the visiting 49ers while the Seahawks are a three-point favorite over the visiting Vikings.

 If those two things happen, then Seattle and the 49ers are each 10-2 but the Seahawks hold the tiebreaker over San Francisco due to the win in Santa Clara on Nov.
-11 as well as the added comfort of knowing the 49ers still have to come to Seattle to end the regular season on Dec.
+11. The Seahawks also have the added comfort of knowing the 49ers still have to come to Seattle to end the regular season on Dec.
 29.

 If the above scenario happens, then the Seahawks will hold the number two seed in the NFC after the Saints, who clinched the NFC South with a win on Thanksgiving night against Atlanta.

-New Orleans is also 10-2, but its win over the Seahawks gives it the head-to-head tiebreaker on Seattle.
+New Orleans is also 10-2, but its win over the Seahawks gives it the head-to-head tiebreaker over Seattle.

-And that obviously will remain a problem for the Seahawks, whose ultimate goal is to get the number one seed — the three times Seattle has gotten to the Super Bowl it has done so by having the number one seed and then winning two playoff games at home (in 2005, 2013 and 2014).
+And that obviously will remain a problem for the Seahawks, whose ultimate goal is to get the No. 1 seed — the three times Seattle has gotten to the Super Bowl it has done so by having the top seed and then winning two playoff games at home (in 2005, 2013 and 2014).

-Seattle enters the weekend holding the number five seed and as of today would play Dallas (which will hold the lead in the NFC East at the end of Sunday regardless of what the Eagles do due to the head-to-head tiebreaker) in the Wild Card round.
+Seattle enters the weekend holding the No. 5 seed and as of today would play Dallas (which will hold the lead in the NFC East at the end of Sunday regardless of what the Eagles do due to the head-to-head tiebreaker) in the Wild Card round.

 The Saints have four games left and will likely be favored in their last three — at home against the Colts and on the road at Tennessee and Carolina.